 Refrain from giving recorded statements to an attorney or adjuster for the trucking company.
 While you may be told that they need the information to “process the claim” or “evaluate liability,” the reality is whatever you say will be used against you.

-You should always take advantage of a free consultation with the best truck accident attorney before considering talking with any adjusters.
+Before talking with any adjusters, you should always take advantage of a free consultation with the best truck accident attorney.

-If your injuries are significant, you should retain the best 18-wheeler accident attorney you can find as soon as possible after the collision.
+If your injuries are significant, you should retain the best 18-wheeler accident attorney you can find immediately after the collision.
 The longer you wait to get the right lawyer, the more difficult it makes their job.
 You should investigate the law firm you are considering hiring before signing any paperwork with an attorney.

 Contact the go-to lawyer for trucking accidents on Highway 290- Call for a FREE no-obligation consultation on an injury case.